 The necessary depreciations and provisions shall be made, even in the case of lacking or inadequate profits.
 The total amount of commitments secured, endorsed or guaranteed by the Company shall be mentioned in the notes.

 The Board of Directors shall draw up the Annual Report on the Company’s position in accordance with the conditions set forth by law.

 ARTICLE 34 - SETTING, ALLOCATING AND DISTRIBUTING INCOME

 From the profits of the financial year, decreased, as the case may be, by retained losses, at least five per cent (5%) shall be deducted to constitute the legal reserve.
 This deduction ceases to be mandatory when the reserve reaches one tenth of the registered capital, and resumes when, for any reason whatsoever, the legal reserve falls below this one tenth.

-The distributable profit consists of the profit for the financial year, minus retained losses and sums appropriated to the reserve, in application of the Law and the Articles of Association, and increased by the accumulated income.
+The distributable profit consists of the profit for the financial year, minus retained losses and sums to be appropriated to the reserve, in application of the Law and the Articles of Association, and increased by the accumulated income.

 Furthermore, the General Meeting may decide to distribute sums deducted from the reserves to which it has access, expressly indicating the reserves line items from which the deductions are made.
 However, priority is on deducting dividends from the distributable profits of the financial year.